 The incredible machair lands and dunes along spectacular extensive beaches are brimming with flowers, birds, otters and other wildlife.
 Machair is rare coastal grassland, unique to the north-western fringe of Europe and Scotland in particular.

 The islands are also known for their historic attractions:

-The Callanish Stones form the best stone circle in Scotland and date from 2900 BC.
+The best stone circle in Scotland and date from 2900 BC.

-Doune Carloway Broch – a circular dry stone tower dates to the Iron Age.
+A circular dry-stone tower dating back to the Iron Age.

 Gearrannan Blackhouse Village